-Water to the galley hand pump-faucet is supplied by either the water tank or pressurized hookup.
+Water to the galley hand-pump faucet is supplied by either the water tank or pressurized hookup.
 To draw water from the tank, pump the handle.
 Simply raise the handle for water when using a pressurized connection.
-TO AVOID TRAVEL DAMAGE, PUSH KNOB DOWN AND SCREW IT CLOCKWISE TO ITS STOP.
+To avoid travel damage, push knob down and screw it also to the step.